-4.2.5 Activation of snow and ice hinged road closed signs
+4.2.5 Activation of hidden message signs

-BEAR Scotland will open snow and ice hinged message signs to provide information to the road user regarding weather and road conditions.
+BEAR Scotland will open hidden message signs to provide information to the road user regarding weather and road conditions.

 4.2.6 Processes and procedures for deciding when to continue operations

 BEAR Scotland operates a Target Zero programme in relation to the welfare, health and safety of its employees.